Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Moving Mesh Methods

-Injectivity of the map $T$ is guaranteed provided that the source and target masses $\rho_0$ and $\rho_1$ are absolutely continuous with respect to Lebesgue measure (or volume forms on manifolds), see~\cite{villani1}.
-Furthermore, the source and target masses being absolutely continuous with respect to Lebesgue measure ensures that the Optimal Transport problem is solved in the sense of Aleksandrov, which means that $DT$ is locally integrable in the Euclidean case~\cite{villani1}.
-In this case then, provided that $0< f_0 < \infty$ and $0< f_1 <\infty$, we have $0<J(T)< \infty$, as can be seen by the equation~\eqref{eq:JacobianEquationVillani}.
-We still need some regularity on the source and target probability measures in order to get differentiability.
-The regularity theory of Caffarelli, see the summary in~\cite{villani1}, shows us that if $f_0, f_1 \in C^{0, \alpha}(\mathbb{R}^d)$ for $0<\alpha <1$, then we are guaranteed that the mapping is, in fact, a diffeomorphism.

-In the more general manifold setting, we have that the mapping solving the Optimal Transport problem with squared geodesic cost is given by $T(x) = \text{exp}_{x} \left( \nabla u \right)$ (as long as the manifold is geodesically complete), see~\cite{mccann}, where $u$ is known as a $c$-convex function, a technical definition that is common in the Optimal Transport literature, see~\cite{LoeperReg} for a discussion of this condition and more about the general case of manifolds.
-Thus, the question of whether the mapping has non-zero Jacobian relates to the injectivity radius on the manifold $M$.
-For the $n$-sphere, the injectivity radius is half the circumference of the sphere and fairly general conditions on the source and target masses are given in~\cite{Loeper_OTonSphere}, which show that mass transport to a distance bounded strictly below the injectivity radius gives us differentiability.
-In order to achieve the bounds $0 < J(T) < \infty$, again, we need to have $0< f_0<\infty$ and $0< f_1 < \infty$.
-In the case of the sphere, therefore, we can avoid tangling as well.
+In the more general manifold setting, we have that the mapping solving the Optimal Transport problem with squared geodesic cost is given by $T(x) = \text{exp}_{x} \left( \nabla u \right)$ (as long as the manifold is geodesically complete), see~\cite{mccann}, where $u$ is as a $c$-convex function, a technical definition that is common in the Optimal Transport literature, see~\cite{LoeperReg} for a discussion of this condition and more about the general case of manifolds.
+For the $n$-sphere, fairly general conditions on the source and target masses are given in~\cite{Loeper_OTonSphere}, which show that mass transports to a distance bounded strictly below the injectivity radius and gives us differentiability.
+Like the case of $\mathbb{R}^d$, we also need $0 <f_0, f_1 <\infty$.
 More detail on the regularity results of the Optimal Transport problem will be shown in~\ref{sec:optimaltransport}.
 The more general manifold case fails quite spectacularly in terms of differentiability, see the result in~\cite{figalli} for a simple example where differentiability fails to hold.